sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 comments: true
 ---

 A while back I learned about [age](https://github.com/FiloSottile/age), which describes itself as "A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability."
 As someone who's struggled to learn and use PGP, I was intrigued!

 There's more info in [this public Google Doc](https://docs.google.com/document/d/11yHom20CrsuX8KQJXBBw04s80Unjv8zCg_A7sPAX_9Y/preview).
+Note: age is currently in [beta](https://github.com/FiloSottile/age/releases).

 ## Should I use age or rage?